 She loves all things art but also has a passion for long distance running.
 She’s swapped pacing Nike’s women’s run club in London, with long runs along the South West Coast Path trying to spot dolphins.

-Sophie is the newest member at the school, joining the team in April 2018.
-Working closely with Jane and Jude, she ensures students are guided, advised and encouraged so they feel confident in their creative choices.
+Sophie joined the team in April 2018, working closely with Jane and Jude to ensure students are guided, advised and encouraged so they feel confident in their creative choices.

 Graduating in Fine Art from Falmouth University in 2017, Sophie makes time outside of work to develop her arts practice which typically takes the form of paintings or installations.
 She has also been a Peer Leader on the young people’s programme at Tate St Ives since 2014 and has created and co-hosted arts events in St Ives for young people.
 Taking the role of young evaluator on the programme, she has also travelled across the UK evaluating arts festivals and meeting fellow art enthusiasts.